cassini1010/documentations/docs/GoogleITCourse.md

 # Git

-TO avoind entering username and password every time when you clone a repo or push the changes;
+To avoid entering username and password every time when you clone a repo or push the changes;

 - Generate SSH key pair and store the public in your profile